-LOAN FUNDS.
-The College has a limited sum of money from various sources each year for loans to needy students.
+LOAN FUNDS-The College has a limited sum of money from various sources each year for loans to needy students.
 Because of the small amount of money available for this purpose, most of the loans are for short periods of time to tide students over some temporary emergency.
 In certain cases, however, loans are made to mature one year after the student leaves the institution.

-PREFERENCE TO UPPERCLASSMEN.
-In granting loans, preference is given to upperclassmen.
-In no case will a loan be granted to a student with an unsatisfactory scholarship record or to one who is under disciplinary action.
+PREFERENCE TO IN-STATE STUDENTS AND UPPERCLASSMEN - In granting loans, preference is given to upperclassmen and Michigan residents.
+In no one case will a loan be granted to a student with an unsatisfactory scholarship record or to one who is under disciplinary action.

-APPPLYING FOR LOANS.
-Students who desire to obtain funds through a College loan should apply to Dr. Fred T. Mitchell, chairman of the faculty committee on student loans, at least two weeks before the money is needed.
+APPLYING FOR LOANS-Students who desire to obtain funds through a College loan should apply to Dean Fred T. Mitchell, chairman of the faculty committee on student loans, at least TWO WEEKS before the money is needed.
 The office of the committee is in the Union Building, first floor.

-SCHOLARSHIP FUNDS.
-Any student may compete for certain scholarships which the College has at its disposal.
+SCHOLARSHIP FUNDS - Any student may compete for certain scholarships which the College has at its disposal.
 Most of the awards are made on a basis of excellence in scholarship, either general or in some specific line of work.
 The College catalog covers this subject completely.